 This product is also used in anti-static and clean room environments when working with electrical components to prevent static discharge.

-The resistivity of electrically conductive hook and loop has a maximum of 1.8 ohms per square inch on the hook, and 1.4 ohms per square inch on the loop.
+The resistivity of the silver impregnated electrically conductive hook and loop has a maximum of 1.8 ohms per square inch on the hook, and 1.4 ohms per square inch on the loop.
 The closure combines for 0.8 ohms through resistance and has a cycle life of around 5,000 closures.

 Because the hook and loop is sprayed with the silver coating when it is manufactured, the price is actually dependent on the price of silver at that time.